 Lemonade & Lenses - April 2016

-I want these photos to capture the true essence of your family, your relationships, the stage of life you are currently experiencing.
-I want it to be real, in all its tantrum-ing, messy, teary, silly, beautiful glory.
-I want to capture this chapter in your story, so that you can look back and remember exactly how it looked and felt at this very moment.
+These photographs and video will capture the true essence of your family in your current stage in life.
+This chapter in your story will be captured in all its tantrum-ing, messy, teary, silly, beautiful glory, so that you can look back and remember exactly how it looked and felt at this very moment.

 A precious time capsule that bottles up life at this minute for you to hold onto forever.